hoperyy/hoperyy/README.md

     > Fix it!

-    > [npm](https://www.npmjs.com/package/fix-colors-out-of-memory) was just publish for it!
+    > [npm](https://www.npmjs.com/package/fix-colors-out-of-memory) was just published for it!